rails/rails/guides/source/active_record_validations.md

 Active Record Validations
 =========================

-This guide teaches you how to validate Ruby objects before saving them to the database using Active Record's validations feature.
+This guide teaches you how to validate Active Record objects before saving them to the database using Active Record's validations feature.

 After reading this guide, you will know: